Matan Uziel: Activism

-Matan Uziel previously served as an ambassador for the National Eating Disorders Association.
+Matan Uziel previously served as a board member of the National Eating Disorders Association.
 During his tenure, he created a Change.org petition against Spreadshirt, accusing the e-commerce company for selling shirts that appeared to glamorize eating disorders.

 In August 2017, Uziel started a petition calling for convicted child rapist and former priest Paul Shanley to live in a treatment facility where he will have no access to children.
 As of 5 August 2017, more than 15,000 people had signed the petition, which also called for Shanley's whereabouts to be monitored with a GPS bracelet.

 More than a decade ago, a video appeared on the web in which Mexican actress Michelle Vieth appeared naked, a situation that she still considers heartbreaking and difficult to overcome.
 In July 2017, Vieth contacted Uziel, who helped her to remove the content from the internet.

 On 16 February 2018, Katinka Hosszú, a Hungarian three-time Olympic champion and a nine-time long-course world champion, filed for divorce from Shane Tusup.
 On 25 May 2018, Hosszú's Facebook page was deleted by Tusup, who was the sole administrator of the page.
 However, on 6 June 2018, Hosszú regained access to her Facebook and then Instagram page with the assistance of Uziel.

 In August 2019, Uziel and his organization Real Women Real Stories discovered that shirts bearing iconic photographs of the Holocaust of a man being shot to death while perched over a mass grave are sold on Amazon UK.
 The items in question featured an infamous photograph known as The Last Jew in Vinnitsa.
 Uziel forwarded the information to Israel's Channel 2 and following the channel's inquiry, Amazon has removed the items.

 Personal life

+Uziel is known for traveling to Bir al-Abed and Al-Rawda on November 2017, during the Sinai insurgency, which was closed to Westerns without Egyptian permission, to meet al-Sawarka tribesmen whose leaders helped reduce jihadist attacks, the first time an Israeli met with the Bedouin tribe during the insurgency.

-Matan Uziel is the grandson of Professor Moshe Gueron.
+Matan Uziel is the grandson of Moshe Gueron and great-grandson of Ben-Zion Meir Hai Uziel.